yanyuchka/Charts-for-CompStat/README.md

-Use this [notebook](http://nbviewer.ipython.org/github/NYU-CS6313-Projects/sp2015-group23/blob/master/data/data_explr.ipynb) to see how the crash data look like.
+Use this [notebook](http://nbviewer.ipython.org/github/NYU-CS6313-Projects/sp2015-group23/blob/master/data/data_explr.ipynb) to see how the crash data looks like.